-User-friendly controls, at the mechanised cutting machine or on a nearby desktop, make setup on today’s plasma cutting machines much simpler and quicker.
+User-friendly controls on the machine or on a nearby desktop, make setup on today’s plasma cutting machines quick and simple.

 Automatic nesting software, common with many new plasma cutting machines, has made it easier to maximize material usage.

-The improvements to contouring technology, electronic torch height control, and high-precision torch systems enabled plasma machines to produce parts similar to laser-cut parts, but with slightly less accuracy.
-For example, 10-gauge cold-rolled steel sheet that’s laser-cut normally yields a part with an accuracy of ±0.005 in., while the same material cut with a high-precision plasma torch yields a part within ±0.012 in.
+The improvements to contouring technology, torch height control, and high-precision torch systems, enabled plasma machines to produce parts similar to laser-cut parts.
+All be it with slightly less accuracy.
+For example, 10-gauge cold-rolled steel sheet that’s laser-cut, normally yields a part with an accuracy of ±0.005 in.
+While the same material cut with a high-precision plasma torch yields a part within ±0.012 in.